andrewheiss/nonprofitsp22.classes.andrewheiss.com/content/assignment/final-project.markdown

 Instead, treat this presentation as a pitch to a prominent charitable foundation that is interested in your issue and community.
 You’ll want to demonstrate that your organization is well designed, appropriately structured, and best positioned to address the issue.

 **Not every member of your team should present**—I’d recommend having two people present.
 This doesn’t mean that those two people should also be responsible for creating the slides and doing all the work for the presentation.
-The whole team should be involved—there just just be ≈2 speakers at the end.
+The whole team should be involved—there should just be ≈2 speakers at the end.

 The presentation should be 12 minutes long, with 3 minutes for questions.